coala/projects/_faq/application_template.md

 - Username Checker: (e.g. https://username-check.herokuapp.com/?username=your_username)
 - Email:
 - Which country will you reside in during the project?
-- Which city, region or other geographical boundary?
-  (if you feel comfortable sharing this):
 - Which city (or other geographical boundary you feel comfortable sharing)?
 - Time Zone:
 - GSoC blog RSS feed URL: (You will have to write a blog post every